RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 We start with a call to the map's `setView()` function.
 This makes sure the map is (for the most part) centered over Alaska and set to the appropriate zoom level.
 Next, we call the `setMaxBounds()` function, which sets the maximum and minimum latitude and longitude that can be seen on the map.
 This is important since we only chose to export a subset of tiles, so going beyond the bounds we chose will mean that tiles cannot be shown and the user might get lost in the middle of nowhere.

 Copy and paste these lines of code into the `<script>` tag, roughly on line 49.
 Then, in TileMill, open the "View Exports" view and click the "View" button to see your map on MapBox.com.
 In the URL you will see something like `tiles.mapbox.com/v3/YourUserName.SomeTileID/aBunchOfOtherStuff`, copy the YourUserName.SomeTileID and paste it in place of the same portion of code that you just copied into the `<script>` tag.
 Save your work, and open the file in your web browser of choice.
 You should see something like what is shown in Figure 3.2.
 If you do, you are on the right track.
-If you do not, something went wrong and you should either come see me or try and use some of the debugging techniques discussed in Lab 0.
+If you do not, something went wrong and try and use some of the debugging techniques discussed in Lab 0 or come see me in office hours.

 ![Figure 3.2: A locally hosted Fire Map](images/lf.localFireMap.png)